Published May 15, 2026 4 Min Read

 Example of goodwill

 This Rs.
-25,00,000 represents the value of Company B’s brand reputation, customer base, and operational efficiency.
+25,00,000 represents the value of Company B’s brand reputation, customer base, and operational efficiency — intangible assets that cannot be individually identified or measured but contribute to its superior earning potential.

 Conclusion

-Goodwill is a crucial intangible asset reflecting the reputation, customer loyalty, and long-term profitability of a business.
-Understanding its calculation, valuation, and impairment helps in accurate financial reporting and business assessment.
+Goodwill is a crucial intangible asset that reflects the reputation, customer loyalty, and long-term profitability of a business.
+Understanding its types, calculation methods, valuation approaches, and impairment rules helps businesses, investors, and accountants make accurate financial assessments.

-For businesses planning expansion or acquisitions, business loans can provide the necessary funding.
-It is important to review the business loan interest rate and use the business loan EMI calculator to plan repayments effectively.
+For businesses planning expansion or acquisitions, Bajaj Finserv Business Loans can provide the necessary funding.
+Review the business loan interest rate and use the business loan EMI calculator to plan repayments effectively before applying.

 Check your pre-approved business loan offer